gerslovaz/diegr/README.md

 Because of large volumes of data obtained from HD-EEG measurements, the package allows users to work directly with database tables (in addition to common formats such as data frames or tibbles).
 Such a procedure is more efficient in terms of memory usage.

-The database you want to use as input to `diegr` functions must contain columns with the following
+The database you want to use as input to `diegr` functions must contain columns with the following names:

-names: – subject - ID of subjects, – epoch - epoch numbers – time -
+- `subject` - ID of subjects,
+- `epoch` - epoch numbers
-numbers of time points (as sampling points, not in ms), – sensor - sensor labels, – signal - the EEG signal amplitude in microvolts.
+- `time` - numbers of time points (as sampling points, not in ms),
+- `sensor` - sensor labels,
+- `signal` - the EEG signal amplitude in microvolts.

+The package contains some included training datasets:

+- `epochdata`: epoched HD-EEG data (short slice from big HD-EEG study) arranged as mentioned above,
+- `HCGSN256`: a list with Cartesian coordinates of HD-EEG sensor positions in 3D space on the scalp surface and their projection into 2D space
+- `rtdata`: response times (time between stimulus presentation and pressing the button) from the experiment involving a simple visual motor task.

+For more information about the structure of built-in data and conversion from Matlab hdf5 files to database tables using R see … here will be the link on vignette …

-## Example
+## Examples

+#### Interactive boxplot

-This is a basic example which shows you how to plot interactive epoch boxplots from chosen electrode in different time points for one subject:
+This is a basic example which shows how to plot interactive epoch boxplots from chosen electrode in different time points for one subject:

 ``` r